Last updated: May 6, 2026

 What the benefit is: VA pension is a needs-based cash benefit.
 Aid & Attendance is a higher level of pension for people who need regular help.
 It is not a flat guaranteed check for every veteran.
 The VA calculates payment by taking the person’s Maximum Annual Pension Rate (MAPR), then subtracting countable income.

-Current federal limits: From 1 December 2025 through 30 November 2026, the VA says the net worth limit for Veterans Pension is $163,699.
+Current federal limits: From December 1, 2025 through November 30, 2026, the VA says the net worth limit for Veterans Pension is $163,699.
 The current MAPR for a veteran with no dependents who qualifies for Aid & Attendance is $29,093.
 For a veteran with one dependent and Aid & Attendance, it is $34,488.
-For a surviving spouse with no dependents who qualifies for Aid & Attendance, the current MAPR is $18,697.
+The Survivors Pension table shows the current MAPR for a surviving spouse with no dependents who qualifies for Aid & Attendance is $18,697.

 Why this can matter for assisted living: The benefit is cash.
 That means it can be used toward assisted living costs if the person qualifies.
 It can pair well with an ALW placement or with a lower-cost private-pay RCFE.